 The Land Company offered prime land for as little as $3 an acre.
 The company boasted that Mississippi had the lowest debt ratio in the nation at $19 per capita and that Mississippians were declared one third healthier by "official figures" than people in New York and Massachusetts.
 These figures were quoted with confidence in the Madison Land Company brochure by Bishop Hugh Miller Thompson, the Second Episcopal Bishop of the Diocese of Mississippi and a Madison resident, who hailed originally from the Wisconsin heartland.

 Certified Retirement Community

 Madison offers its residents a unique suburban hometown.
 Our city gives priority to safety, comfort and a small-town atmosphere, and is a popular choice for retirees.
-The city's retirement program through Madison the City Chamber of Commerce offers senior adults numerous recreational, educational and cultural opportunities and programs.
+The city's retirement program offers senior adults numerous recreational, educational and cultural opportunities and programs.
 Madison is one of only 13 certified retirement communities in Mississippi.

 The City of Madison has always put the needs of its citizens first.
 The city is filled with beautiful neighborhoods.
 Neighborhood homeowners associations come together in the Madison Organization of Neighborhood Associations (MONA) to share news, ideas and tips on how to better serve their residents and the city.